Frank Schofield: Documenting the 1919 Massacres

-Publicizing information about the protests
+Publicizing information about the protests and massacre

 Schofield compiled his findings into reports, including "The Massacre of Chai-Amm-ni" and "Report of the Su-chon Atrocities", and submitted them for publication in the international press.
+These reports circulated through missionary networks and appeared in publications such as the Shanghai Gazette and the Presbyterian Witness in 1919.
+Schofield's accounts were later referenced in U.S. Senate proceedings on July 15, 1919, when Senator George W. Norris cited his reports during debate over American policy toward Japan and the League of Nations, and the reporting had previously appeared in the New York Times on July 13, 1919, under the headline "Horrors in Korea Charged to Japan."

 He also published articles in Korea during this time.
 An article was published in the colonial government–backed English-language newspaper The Seoul Press that favorably described conditions in Seodaemun Prison, which was notorious for mistreating its prisoners, as like those in a health resort.
 Schofield penned an anonymous response article that was published in the paper, in which he mocked the previous article and described in detail the methods of torture employed at the prison.

 That summer, Schofield and missionary Bishop Welch had a contentious meeting with Japanese politicians, among whom were the Japanese colonial governor Saitō Makoto.
 Schofield challenged them directly at the meeting.
 Afterwards, he penned response articles to Japanese statements about the protests, in which he mocked their efforts to cover up or downplay them, and described in detail the violence that Japanese authorities had perpetrated.

 In August, Schofield traveled to Japan on behalf of the missionaries in Korea.
 He met with Prime Minister Hara Takashi and other prominent Japanese politicians, advocated for further autonomy for Korea, and asked them to take action to stop the violent suppression of the protests.
 He gave a public lecture to hundreds of foreign missionaries, in which he openly criticized Japan.
 As Japan enacted several reforms that eased restrictions on Korea, Schofield published criticisms that described the reforms as superficial appeasement efforts.